 Status updates are very motivating.
 Even Facebook knows this.
 Most project phases have complex steps within them that aren’t so cut and dry.
 So, at the end of the day, employees may feel as if they didn’t get anything done just because they didn’t cross off the entire line item from the list.
 Help them track their progress so they can see for themselves how far they’ve come.

 4. Eliminate unnecessary messages

 The average worker spends 28% of their workweek on answering emails.
 They spend an additional 5.2% per day on group messaging platforms such as Slack or Twist.
 Most of these chats involve project updates, related questions, and notes.
 Instead of distracting your team with a barrage of emails and messages to keep up with, try keeping all of these details within the project step itself.
 They can reference it when they need to and keep track of all related communications in one place.

 Supercharge your productivity with Wrike

 Now you know exactly how project management solutions help productivity and what you need to look for in a solution.
-You also have some concrete tips for how to use Wrike to help support your team no matter what productivity challenges you face now and in the future.
+You also have some concrete tips for how to use Wrike's productivity tracking software to help support your team no matter what productivity challenges you face now and in the future.
 Try Wrike for free today to see how it can help you further streamline your efforts, get everyone on the same page, and make work easier for the entire team.